learning-serverless-security/learning-serverless-security/README.md

 ![Learning Serverless Security](book-cover.png)

+This book is for security engineers, cloud engineers, developers, security architects, and penetration testers responsible for managing, auditing, and securing their cloud infrastructure.
+This book is targeted toward professionals with experience using cloud services who are planning to dive deeper into cloud and serverless security.
+You are expected to have a good understanding of the concepts of cloud computing and security.
+Basic knowledge of serverless computing and the fundamental services of AWS, Google Cloud, and Azure will help.
+Knowledge or experience using security tools is optional.

+Despite the increased adoption of serverless computing, relatively few books and resources focus on the security of serverless applications and systems.
+With the opportunity to influence the future of technology, I decided to write this book to help the next generation of technology professionals build more-secure applications in the cloud.
+I hope that this book will be a useful resource for those interested in learning more about serverless security strategies and best practices.

 ## Chapter 1: Introduction to Serverless Computing

 In this chapter, you will learn what serverless is, along with other key concepts relevant to serverless architectures.
 You will explore scenarios where serverless makes the most sense and examine and debunk various myths and misconceptions associated with serverless computing.
 Toward the end of this introductory chapter, you will also discover that serverless applications are not immune to security threats and risks.